clicknium/clicknium-docs/doc/developtools/vscode.md

 ## Create Project
 Open the Command Palette: `Ctrl+Shift+P`
-- Input or select: `Clicknium: Create Clicknium Project`
+- Input or select: `Clicknium: Create Project`
 - Select project path
   - You can create one empty folder and select it, and the new project will be created.
   - You can also select one existing folder which will be converted to Clicknium project, and there is no impact on existing source files.
 You can go to [Project Management](./doc/developtools/project_management.md) for more information.

-## Record UI Locators
+## Capture UI Locators
 In Visual Studio Code, press `CTRL+F10` to invoke Clicknium recorder to capture UI element locators.
 ![clicknium recorder](../img/recorder_main.png)
 The **Capture Technology** indicates which automation technology is currently used to capture UI elements.
 Default is ***Auto Detect***, which means Clicknium recorder will automatically detect the application type and choose the automation technology accordingly for locators capturing.
 You can go to [Clicknium Recorder](./doc/developtools/recorder/recorder.md) for more information.

 ## Edit and Validate Locator
-After recording the locators, you can open and edit the locator in the editor as below.
+After capturing the locators, you can open and edit the locator in the editor as below.
 ![clicknium vscode](../img/main.png)

 You can go to [Locator Management](./doc/developtools/vscode/locatormanagement.md) for more information about locator management.